benfjackson/EuroJournal/France/Lyon.md

 ---

 Chess
+We played several games, all of which Emma should have won, but I came out victorious.
+Some blunders led to comebacks but the most offensive one was where I had a single rook no pawns to her queen and many pawns, but she neglected to move her king from behind mine against the wall, allowing me a cheeky checkmate.

 Discussions
 Again, Emma and I had a series of very interesting dialogues around various philosphical subjects, covering what she was studying in class, travel, AI, adventuring in the world vs in books, and how projects bring meaning (aka what I should be doing with my life).